photogrammer/PrintShopCompanion-Apple-II/README.md

 V10-13 represented virtual disk images on a hard drive, each partition exactly one floppy in size.

-As I have time, I will sift through the code and perhaps leave some comments here of stuff I found interesting.
+As I have time, I will sift through the code and perhaps leave some comments here.

 To start, the copy protection source code on Disk 4 is interesting. :)